 Unprovoked Racially Motivated Aggression

-Several years into my employment with Santander, it suddenly and without any good cause gave me a false and undeserved poor end-of-year job-performance record.
+Several years into my employment with the Santander (the UK bank), it suddenly and without any good cause gave me a false and undeserved poor end-of-year job-performance record.
 It fabricated the false impression that I had been remiss in carrying out my duties when, in fact, I had discharged them all well and correctly.

 Then, it proceeded to use that false record (while I was still in the process of disputing it with the aim of getting it put right) to throw me out of my job and to under-pay me thousands of pounds of wages.